 Wells Fargo & Co.
-(WFC), the fourth-largest U.S. lender by assets, said it added 25 bankers in Canada and made the country a priority for international expansion.
+(WFC:US), the fourth-largest U.S. lender by assets, said it added 25 bankers in Canada and made the country a priority for international expansion.

 Canada’s “right at the top,” Richard Yorke, who leads the company’s international group, said today in an interview at Bloomberg News’s Toronto office.
 “The Canada strategy is clearly a part of our overall international strategy, and the strategy is focused around leveraging the American nexus, our capabilities and customer base in the U.S.”